Blood tests and biopsy

 If you have tested negative for coeliac disease, particularly if you have Type 1 diabetes or you are a close relative of someone with coeliac disease, it is important to note that coeliac disease may present with a wide range of symptoms and you should consult with your GP if any symptoms arise or persist.

-If you have a positive blood test for coeliac disease, your GP will refer you to a gut specialist – a gastroenterologist – for a biopsy of the gut.
-This confirms whether or not you have coeliac disease.
+If you have a positive blood test for coeliac disease, your GP will refer you to a gut specialist – a gastroenterologist.
+Usually, a biopsy of the gut is carried out to confirm whether or not you have coeliac disease but in some cases, both adults and children can be diagnosed based on blood tests without the need for a biopsy.
+Read more about diagnosis of children.

 A biopsy involves a small camera called an endoscope being passed through your mouth and stomach into the gut.
 It is done using an anaesthetic spray to numb your throat, or with a sedative given by injection.